 |View insurance card and documents||Mobile app only|

 As an online-only insurer, Clearcover doesn't use insurance agents.
 You can't meet with anyone from Clearcover in person.
 However, its customer service receives positive reviews.
-Its team is only available over the phone 9 a.m. to 7 p.m.
-Central time, but customers can file a claim through the app 24 hours a day.
+Its team is only available over the phone from 8 a.m. to 9 p.m.
+Central Time on business days, but customers can file a claim through the app 24 hours a day.

 One potential issue with Clearcover is its relatively short track record.
 The company started selling insurance in February 2018.
 Given how important it is for your insurance policy to be reliable, there are definite advantages to choosing an insurer that has demonstrated financial stability and the ability to weather major disasters in the past.
 Clearcover's more recent entry into the insurance industry means that some aspects of its policies may see significant change in the near future.